Using the join()

 will be 2 hours before the start of the current day.

-The query below, if run with the default time of 1 day until now (12:20 on 23rd October), wont show users not known about 5 hours before the query was executed:
+The following query, if run with the default time of 1 day until now (12:20 on 23rd October), will not show users not known about 5 hours before the query was executed:

 type = "authentication"